1. Who is offering this service

 - Represent the Service or its outputs as coming from a licensed medical professional.

-6. Your uploaded content
+6. Your submitted content

 7. Intellectual property